Vyral/katie-pond/_posts/2020-06-30-q-how-has-covid-19-affected-buyers-and-sellers.md

 ---
 layout: post
-title: 'Q: How Has COVID-19 Affected Buyers and Sellers?'
+title: 'Q: How Can You Buy a New Home When You Already Have One to Sell?'
 date: 2020-06-30 17:58:44
 tags:
   - Market Update